jbdamask/TrickyTriangle/README.md

 The game ends when there are no more possible moves.
 To win the game, you need to have only one peg left on the board!

+The output of this script is an ordered list of moves to make to win the game.
+Positions are numbered from the top, e.g. 1 is the hole at the top of the triangle.

 ## TODO
 * Come up with different ways to choose the best move (currently random walk)
 * Extend to create a ledger of all possible ways to win a particular board configuration